I may get paid commission for purchases made after clicking a link in this post.

 So now you have evaluated your monthly goals, taken into account ‘reality’ in terms of how long activities might take and planned in some quick wins for January, it’s time to finalise your monthly goals.

-January: Get new computer / Get Office 365 / Transfer and organise files
+January: Get new computer / Transfer and organize files / Do a digital declutter

-February: Affiliate Marketing (research affiliate schemes, apply to join them, add links to existing blog posts, create new blog posts and promote them)
+February: Affiliate Marketing (research affiliate programs, apply to join them, add links to existing blog posts, create new blog posts and promote them)

 March: Take new photos / Update photos + SEO on old content (start)